maxxiimo/the-front-end-manifesto/foundation-markup.md

 |-- models<br>
 |-- **views**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;|-- **layout**<br>
+&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;|-- ***application.html.haml*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;|-- **shared**

-Until Rails 3.0, where this foundation "lived" and the conventions for using it were very much a no man's land.
-It was a disorganized dumping ground for HTML, CSS, JavaScript, and Ruby: the wild wild West of coding.
-Since Rails 3.0 things have become more organized and within these new conventions is where we will begin to build our foundation markup.

-NOTE: I first heard the view layer referred to as a "no man's land" and the "West" in John Athayde and Bruce Williams' preface to "[The Rails View: Create a Beautiful and Maintainable User Experience][The Rails View]".
-Great book.
+The *views* folder is where the action takes place and can be further subdivided into *layout* and *shared* folders, which as you will soon discover are home to the majority of your foundation front end code.

+The heart of this view framework is referred to as the layout template: *application.html.haml* by default.
+Most view code from other parts of an application pass through and become framed by *application.html.haml* before being served and rendered by browsers.

 The Code
 --------

-Before we begin to explore the code that lives in the templating framework described above, there are three things you will need to do to follow along with this book:
+Before we begin to explore the code that lives in our views, there are three things you will need to do to follow along with this book:

 1. Create a brand-new Rails 3.2 application.